Martin Luther: Antinomian controversy

-Bigamy of Philip I, Landgrave of Hesse
+Bigamy of Philip I, Landgrave of Hesse: 1539–1540

 From December 1539, Luther became involved in the designs of Philip I, Landgrave of Hesse to marry a lady-in-waiting of his wife, Christine of Saxony.
 Philip solicited the approval of Luther, Melanchthon, and Bucer, citing as a precedent the polygamy of the patriarchs.
 The theologians were not prepared to make a general ruling, and they reluctantly advised the landgrave that if he was determined, he should marry secretly and keep quiet about the matter because divorce was worse than bigamy.
 As a result, on 4 March 1540, Philip married a second wife, Margarethe von der Saale, with Melanchthon and Bucer among the witnesses.
-However, Philip's sister Elisabeth quickly made the scandal public, and Philip threatened to expose Luther's advice.
+Philip's sister Elisabeth quickly made the scandal public, and Philip threatened to expose Luther's advice.
 Luther told him to "tell a good, strong lie" and deny the marriage completely, which Philip did.
 Margarethe gave birth to nine children over a span of 17 years, giving Philip a total of 19 children.
 In the view of Luther's biographer Martin Brecht, "giving confessional advice for Philip of Hesse was one of the worst mistakes Luther made, and, next to the landgrave himself, who was directly responsible for it, history chiefly holds Luther accountable".
 Brecht argues that Luther's mistake was not that he gave private pastoral advice, but that he miscalculated the political implications.
 The affair caused lasting damage to Luther's reputation.